flavienbwk/book-devops/eng/README.md

 Far from benefiting only these companies, this practice benefits the entire sector, which now has a pool of candidates familiar with the same tools and practices.

-## Assessing Security and Practicing
+## Assessing security and training

 To excel in system resilience, as in any field, training is necessary.
 That's why one of the recommended practices in SRE (Site Reliability Engineering) is to train to handle incidents.
 The objectives are as follows: